Mantes-la-Jolie: Population

 Inhabitants are called Mantais in French.
 The city had a total of 44,299 inhabitants in 2017.
 The population data in the table and graph below refer to the commune of Mantes-la-Jolie proper, in its geography at the given years.
 The commune of Mantes-la-Jolie absorbed the former communes of Gassicourt in 1930.

+Mantes-la-Jolie has a significant Muslim population, consisting mainly of North Africans, Arabs, Turks, and Sub-Saharan Africans.
+Many Muslims in Mantes-la-Jolie experience disillusionment, high levels of poverty and unemployment.
+Val Fourré is a low-income housing estate occupied almost entirely by Arabs and African migrants.
+Over one-in-three residents in the town is an immigrant, and 27% of the town does not have French citizenship as of 2019.

 The city is divided into four districts each with a characteristic urban form: